dyno-might/dyno-might.github.io/_posts/2021-12-21-evolution.md

 How would that happen?
 This seems... totally obvious?
 If my religion says homosexuality is wrong, then gay people in my religion will be more likely to pretend to be straight and have kids.
 At an *individual* level, prohibiting homosexuality increases reproductive fitness.

 I think it's that simple.
 Prohibiting homosexuality is an indirect way of making people breed more.
-Yes, it probably makes the same people it "helps" unhappy but, again, evolution doesn't care about that.
+Yes, it probably makes the same people it "helps" unhappy but again, evolution doesn't care about that.

 ## Us